If so, why not join our YA Book Club?

 Our YA Book Club for those aged 13+ meets in our lovely shop, once every six weeks, from 4:30-5:30pm.

-We will be discussing Girl Hearts Girl by Lucy Sutcliffe.
+We will be discussing Floored by Sara Barnard et al.

 An inspiring, uplifting and sympathetic story about sexuality and self-acceptance, Lucy Sutcliffe’s debut memoir is a personal and moving coming out story.
 In 2010, at seventeen, Lucy Sutcliffe began an online friendship with Kaelyn, a young veterinary student from Michigan.
 Within months, they began a long distance relationship, finally meeting in the summer of 2011.